Inflect logo

 Natural Disaster Risk

-• River Flood (7.5/10): This is the primary natural hazard, particularly for facilities located near major river basins.
+• River Flood (7.5/10): This is the primary hazard, particularly for facilities located near major river basins.

 • Tsunami (2.5/10): Risk is notably low, though relevant for specific Mediterranean coastal sites.